 The Department’s Guidelinedd for community engagement defines “community” as the Patient Panel, and requires that at minimum, the Applicant must “consult” with groups representative of the Applicant's Patient Panel.
 Regulations state that efforts in such consultation should consist of engaging “community coalitions statistically representative of the Patient Panel.”ee

 The Applicant publicized and conducted two informational sessions/community forums with the Mayor of the City of Waltham, Jeannette S. McCarthy, City of Waltham public officials, and area residents, in order to comply with the community engagement requirement.
 The sessions took place on June 23, 2022 and August 31, 2022.
 There were 17 attendees at the June 23rd session and 9 attendees at the August 9th session (not including Applicant personnel).
-At the sessions, the Applicant provided information about the Proposed Project and the benefits of ASCs and also solicited feedback from participations.
+At the sessions, the Applicant provided information about the Proposed Project and the benefits of ASCs and also solicited feedback from participants.
 Participants expressed support for the Proposed Project and the expansion of ASC services.
 The Applicant states that it met with Mayor McCarthy, and Massachusetts State Representative John Lawn, as part of its community engagement efforts, and both expressed support for the Proposed Project.
 The Applicant provided a copy of the slides that were presented at the sessions.
 The Applicant notes that the extended time between the completion of the community engagement activities and application submission was a result of discussions surrounding ownership of the ASC, which prolonged the DoN planning and submission process.

 Analysis